bitquery/graphql-docs/docs/Schema/ethereum/addresstats.md

 # Address Stats

-The `addressstats` allows us to retrieves statistics related to blockchain addresses.
+The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

 Here is an example that demonstrates how to retrieve statistics about the USDT smart contract: